+Description

-Item Description Public Port Public port for the translation rule.
-Private Port Private port for the translation rule.
-Type Protocol type - TCP or UDP.
-Server IPv4 address In IPv4 NAT Configuration only.
+Public port for the translation rule.

+Private port for the translation rule.

+Protocol type - TCP or UDP.

+In IPv4 NAT Configuration only.
 IPv4 address where the router forwards incoming data.

-Server IPv6 address In IPv6 NAT Configuration only.
+In IPv6 NAT Configuration only.
 IPv6 address where the router forwards incoming data.